DFS Program in C Explained

 In simple terms, traversal means visiting every node in a graph systematically.
 DFS program in C stands out as one of the fundamental techniques for graph and tree traversal.
 DFS follows a single path starting from the root or any specified node and goes as far as it can.
 It explores all descendants or adjacent nodes in one direction before backtracking to explore other paths.
 This depth-wise exploration makes it unique for problems that include connectivity, pathfinding, and even solving puzzles.

-What Is DFS Program in C?
+What is DFS Program in C?

 Depth First Search (DFS) is a traversal technique used to explore all nodes or vertices in non-linear data structures like graphs and trees.
 In a graph, DFS explores one path as deeply as possible before backtracking, ensuring all vertices connected to the starting node are visited.
 In contrast, DFS for a tree follows a similar approach but assumes no cycles and a hierarchical structure, making it simpler than graph traversal.
 This method is widely used for tasks like pathfinding, graph traversal, and solving connectivity problems.